Pulastya: Meeting Bhishma

-Once, Bhishma lived in near the sacred source of the river Ganga, called Gaṅgādvāra.
+Once, Bhishma lived near the sacred source of the river Ganga, called Gaṅgādvāra.
 Pulastya makes his presence known before Bhishma, pleased by his austerities.
 Bhishma offers libations of water and pays his respects to the sage.
 Pleased, Pulastya instructs Bhishma regarding the path of dharma, which itself had been taught to him by Brahma.

 Narrator

 He serves as the medium through which some of the Puranas were communicated to the mankind.
 He received the Vishnu Purana from Brahma, and communicated it to Parashara, who made it known to mankind.

 Pulastya responds to the questions of Narada in the Vamana Purana by reciting legends.

 Ramakien

 In Thai National epic Ramakien, Pulastya is called Latsatian.
 He was the second king of Lanka and the father of Thotsakan.

 Archaeology

+The partially excavated ancient archaeological mounds of Theh Polar in Kaithal district of Haryana in India is associated with Pulastya.

 Certain sources claim that the famous granite statue of a king in Polonnaruwa, Sri Lanka, which was first thought to be of King Parakramabahu the Great, might actually be the Pulastya Rishi.
 This idea was later proven to be false by Prof. Senarath Paranawithana.
 Apart from this, no other statues, carvings, paintings or friezes of Pulastya Rishi have been found on the island (Sri Lanka).

 However, the city where Parakramabahu reigned from was identified as Pulastinagara, in the Sinhalese chronicles.